BATON ROUGE, La. -- LSU entered Saturday’s game ranked No. 1, while Auburn was ranked No. 19.

 But Moseley led the Tigers to just three points in the loss to LSU.
 He completed 12-of-20 passes for 145 yards.

-They really put pressure on me, and it definitely got to me a couple of times.
+“I have definitely never been under that kind of heat before,” Moseley said. “ They really put pressure on me, and it definitely got to me a couple of times.”

 Auburn coach Gene Chizik said it was too soon to tell how well or how poorly Moseley played.